epandurski/swaptacular.github.io/_posts/2023-10-16-under-the-hood-digital-coins.md

 Some Swaptacular currencies will be used only to represent a physical value measurement unit (like ounces of gold, US dollar bills etc.).
-Those *dummy debtors* do not represent a person or an organization, do not owe anything to anyone, and are used solely as identifiers of value measurement units.
+Those *dummy debtors* do not represent a person or an organization, do not owe anything to anyone, and are used solely as identifiers of **value measurement units**.
 Accounts with dummy debtors are always dummy accounts.

 In practice, most Swaptacular currencies will be pegged to national currencies, which are dummy debtor currencies (no pun intended).
 All debtor